A-Faris/Synced-Local-Prayer-Calendar/README.md

 ### Initial Setup (Terraform)

 Terraform automatically provisions all the required infrastructure:
-- Builds a Docker image containing the Python scraping script
-- Pushes the image to Artifact Registry
+- Creates Artifact Registry repository
 - Creates a Google Cloud Run Job to run the script
 - Creates a Cloud Scheduler job to trigger the Cloud Run Job
 - Creates a service account and stores its credentials in Secret Manager

+### GitHub Actions CI/CD

+On every push to the main branch, GitHub Action workflow:
+- Builds Docker image
+- Pushes the image to Artifact Registry
+- Updates and runs Cloud Run Job with the new image

 ### Daily Run